Skip to Content

 The Meaning of Father’s Day

 I don’t write this to make you sad, but instead to make you think about what Father’s Day truly means.
 Celebrate it not only with your dad but deep inside your heart as well.
 Be grateful for all that he did for you, as I am grateful for what mine did for me.
-Tell him you love him, hug him, kiss him and thank him.
-Celebrate the good times that you have had together, and make plans for – hopefully – many more Father’s Days to come.
+Tell him you love him, hug him, kiss him, and thank him.
+Celebrate the good times you have had together, and make plans for – hopefully – many more Father’s Days to come.

 I’ll be remembering the good times my father and I had.
 And I’ll be wishing we could have had more.